stripe/tracer-objc/README.md

 -----END TRACE JSON-----
 ```

-In your tests, instead of mocking the complex async behavior of `ThatThing`, you can playback a recorded trace:
+In your tests, instead of mocking the complex behavior of `ThatThing`, you can simply playback a recorded trace:

 ```objective-c
 ThatThing *thing = [ThatThing new];